rachtorres/torrespolisite/content/home/experience.md

   location = "University of Iowa" date_start = "2018-08-20"
   date_end = "2019-12-14"
   description = """Worked as a half-time Teaching Assistant.

-  Responsibilities included:

-  * Conducted weekly discussion sections
-  * Created unified materials for All TAs
+Conducted weekly discussion sections and created unified materials for the all sections."""
-  * Grading for section"""

       [[experience]]
   title = "Intro to Political Communication (POLI:1601)"